Last Updated on March 18, 2023 by SierraLivingConcepts

 The rustic style with hand-carved shapes for a simplistic gives the base a back-to-nature feel, whereas the modern style boasts clean lines and sharp angles framing unfussy surfaces.
-The tapered leg dining tables overwhelming contemporary dining room style creates an upscale atmosphere for fine wine and dine.
+The tapered-leg dining tables overwhelm the contemporary dining room style creating an upscale atmosphere for fine wine and dine.

 However, it’s aesthetically pleasing for the comfort of your legs as you enjoy a leisurely meal with your family and friends.

 The pedestal base type dining table is engineering excellence designed to prioritize comfort.
 It is crafted for both residential and commercial purposes.
 This dining table base usually features a sturdy single column made of solid wood.
 However, styles like industrial or contemporary may use iron pedestals or mix wood and iron for a bolder look.

 Nonetheless, the pedestal base supports circular, square, and oval-shaped tabletops.
 Often these tabletops feature leaf inserts to extend the length of the tabletop.
 In the case of the large rectangular and oval tabletops, a double or sometimes triple pedestal design is a perfect fit.
 Such a base allows adequate legroom and gives more room for chairs to be tucked in and out.
 From the distressed farmhouse look that the turned pedestal of The Nauvoo Blue Two Tone Round Dining Table carries, to the bold blocky appeal of Sutton Block Double Pedestal Dining Table which can be customized to include pedestal storage, the options are endless.